vand3rlinden/vand3rlinden.github.io/content/post/pgp-secure-email-communication.md

 #### Advanced vs. Direct setup implementation
 There are two ways to set up a WKD:
-- The first is the **advanced method**, this option is more difficult to configure and needs a CA-signed, trusted certificate for the `openpgpkey` subdomain:
+- The first method is the **advanced method**, this option is more difficult to configure and needs a CA-signed, trusted certificate for the `openpgpkey` subdomain:
   - Advanced Implementation: `https://openpgpkey.domain.com/.well-known/openpgpkey/domain.com/`
-- The second is the **direct method**, this one is easier because it does not need any extra DNS records:
+- The second method is the **direct method**, this one is easier because it does not need any extra DNS records:
   - Direct Implementation: `https://domain.com/.well-known/openpgpkey/`

 ##### Direct Implementation